HL7/fhir-sdoh-clinicalcare/input/pagecontent/stu2_publication_changes.md

 #### Structure Definitions

-- [FHIR-34891](https://jira.hl7.org/browse/FHIR-34891)	Please relax Goal.Achievement cardinality to 0..1 to align with goals that are proposed or planned
+- [FHIR-34891](https://jira.hl7.org/browse/FHIR-34891)	Please relax `Goal.achievement` cardinality to 0..1 to align with goals that are proposed or planned
-  - changed goal.achievement cardinality to 0..1
+  - changed `goal.achievement` cardinality to 0..1
 - [FHIR-35369](https://jira.hl7.org/browse/FHIR-35369)	Streamline representation of SDOH screening instruments
   - based on US Core decision, change grouping observation to have individual observations for multiple selection questions